 Tis the season for peppermint.
 Need it crushed?
 Skip the round hockey puck peppermints and go for regular, or better yet, mini candy canes.
 They are easier to crush.
 Place in a freezer bag, fold over, and pound with a meat tenderizer.

 You may remember Christmas in a Bowl or Christmas in a Cookie from years past.
 This year I give you Christmas in a Tart—chocolate crust, a layer of dark chocolate pudding, topped with a layer of white chocolate peppermint mousse.
 It’s rich, decadent, chocolately, and minty.
 And happens to taste just like Christmas.
 Read more

 This post is sponsored by Grains for your Brain, a resource provided by the Grain Foods Foundation.
-Did you know, we should consume 6-8 servings of grains daily?
-Check out this infographic for ways to sneak in your grains.
-I snuck oats and wheat flour into this crust, but you’ll never know the difference.
+Did you know, consuming whole grains helps to reduce blood pressure, vascular disease, obesity, cholesterol, and type 2 diabetes (source).
+Bring on the scones.
 As always, all opinions are my own.
 Sponsored posts such as this help to fund grocery trips, sweet new recipes, and ongoing site maintenance.

 We’ve been talking a lot about traditions lately—traditions we want to start in our family.
 Up until now, the conversation never crossed our mind.
 Apart from decorating the tree the day after Thanksgiving, we don’t have many.
 Usually we head home for Christmas (either my house or his) and pick up the traditions we left off with there.
 They’re ours but not ours.
 Read more

 To keep dirty dishes to a minimum when making pasta, I skip the colander.
 A chef’s knife held at the lip of the pot drains the water perfectly, especially when you’re making smaller quantities.
 I always reserve a bit of the starchy water as well to help the sauce adhere better to the noodles.